TejuRaghupathi/personnel-frontend/README.md

 Further developments :
 will be looking at chatapp integration.
-Will be working on Setting up an notification alert regarding upcoming rent info instead of logging in to check
+Will be working on Setting up an notification alert regarding upcoming rent info instead of logging in to check Also with the Rent date, need to work with backend to automate the rentdate notification